 Do I start with the perfect PowerPoint presentation?

 Every entrepreneur who wants to have a professional PowerPoint presentation created will probably ask himself the following question: How can the effect of a presentation on the audience be determined exactly?
 Because if an external PowerPoint service provider is commissioned, the result should of course be as good as possible.
 The effect on the audience can of course only be checked exactly when the presentation is being held.
 There are a number of quite banal methods for this.
 For example, you can observe the audience closely during a presentation.
-Do the audience listen attentively, or do they check their mobile phones and gossip with their neighbours?
+Do the audience listen attentively, or do they check their mobile phones and gossip with their neighbors?
 Do they signal interest and approval?
 Or do the audience tend to show pinched mines, perhaps even accompanied by a shake of the head?
 How is the applause?
 Rather polite and restrained, or possibly thundering with enthusiasm?
 These are the first, very simple means of analysis to examine the effect of a presentation.
 There is also the possibility to send questionnaires to the participants, or to randomly question individual participants after the end of the event.
 This provides you with important information to better assess the effect of your presentation.
 However, there are two drawbacks to these methods: they are only conditionally precise and they can only be applied AFTER a presentation.

 Can I determine the audience impact before the presentation?